meinaart/grunt-newer/README.md

   grunt.loadNpmTasks('grunt-spritesmith');
 ```

+If you want to use a value from the `options` object you can use "options.key".
 You can also supply the destination file(s) directly to the `newer` option as a string or array.
-If you set it to true the `src` option is used as `dest`.
-If a destination is nested in the `options` object you can use "options.key".

 ## That's it